facebookarchive/makeitopen/_docs/1-2-design.md

 When you're building any kind of app, mobile or web, it can be painful to quickly tweak and adjust UI elements.
 If an engineer and designer are working together, this can slow the whole process down.

 React Native contains a [live reload](http://facebook.github.io/react-native/docs/debugging.html#live-reload) debugging feature which triggers a refresh of the app anytime the JavaScript is changed.
 This can cut down on the design iteration process - make a change to a components styles, and save, and you'll see the change instantly.

-> Note that changes to resources or native code require a re-build

 But what about a component that looks different under multiple conditions?
 For example, a button component might have a default style, but also styles for tapped, busy doing a task, completed a task, etc.